daveolson53/pam_tacplus/README.md

 password   required	/lib/security/pam_pwdb.so shadow use_authtok
 session    required	/lib/security/pam_tacplus.so debug server=1.1.1.1 server=2.2.2.2 secret=SECRET-1 secret=SECRET-2 service=ppp protocol=lcp
 ```

+If you need AV attributes back, such as privilege level, then for
+some servers, you'll need to use service=shell for "account"

 ### More on server lists: